ContextMapper/contextmapper.github.io/_docs/getting-started.md

 </pre></div>

 The bounded contexts have to be specified before you can use them within a context map.
-A simple example of a bounded context definition:
+A simple example of a bounded context definition is:

 <div class="highlight"><pre><span></span><span class="k">BoundedContext</span> LocationContext {
   <span class="k">Module</span> location {